Bronze medal commissioned by Kodak (Australasia) for The Kodak Film Award. Designed by Andor Meszaros and minted by Pinches, London, in 1958.

 Courtesy of Kodak (Australasia) Pty Ltd.

 Obverse: Three leaping jesters.
 Around left side, film strip with leaping jester in each frame.
 Around right side: THE KODAK FILM AWARD.
 At bottom : Andor Meszaros / 1958 [initials?]
-Reverse: Raised rim.
-SILVER.
-Edge: Plain
+Reverse: Plain with raised rim Edge: Plain

 Type of item